adobe/spectrum-web-components/packages/number-field/README.md

 ## Number formatting

-An `<sp-number-field>` element will process its numeric value with `new Intl.NumberFormat(navigator.language, this.formatOptions).format(this.value)` in order to prepare it for visual delivery in the input.
-In order to customize this processing supply your own `Intl.NumberFormatOptions` via the `formatOptions` property, or `format-options` attribute as follows.
+An `<sp-number-field>` element will process its numeric value with `new Intl.NumberFormat(this.resolvedLanguage, this.formatOptions).format(this.value)` in order to prepare it for visual delivery in the input.
+In order to customize this processing supply your own `Intl.NumberFormatOptions` via the `formatOptions` property, or `format-options` attribute as seen below.

+`this.resolvedLanguage` represents the language in which the `<sp-number-field>` element is currently being delivered.
+By default, this value will represent the language established by the `lang` attribute on the root `<html>` element while falling back to `navigator.language` when that is not present.
+This value can be customized via a language context provided by a parent element that listens for the `sp-language-context` event and supplies update language settings to the `callback` function contained therein.
+Applications leveraging the [`<sp-theme>`](./components/theme) element to manage the visual delivery or text direction of their content will be also be provided a reactive context for supplying language information to its descendants.

 ### Decimals